 Non-executive Directors

-Dr David King Non-executive Chairman Steven McLean Non-executive Director the total amount paid to Non-executive Directors' may not exceed:
+Dr David King Non-executive Chairman Steven McLean Non-executive Director

 Fees payable to non-executive directors reflect the demands which are made on, and the responsibilities of, directors.
 Directors' fees are reviewed regularly by the Board.